srandalls/bobzurunkl/README.md

       substrings.
 Each leaf - a node with a key which is the ending of a defined string - has a non-null pointer to some user-defined data.
-While a hash table keyed with strings would serve the same purpose, I feel that a trie is appropriate for looking up data which are sequences.
+While a hash table keyed with strings would serve the same purpose, I feel that a trie is appropriate for looking up sequential data.